facebookresearch/diplomacy_searchbot/README.md

 # Training exploit agent

-Exploit agent learns to play against fixed supervised agent.
+Exploit agent learns to play against a fixed supervised agent.
 Configs for exploit agents are in [conf/c04_exploit/](conf/c04_exploit/).
 Take the latest and run:
 ```
 python run.py --adhoc --cfg conf/c04_exploit/exploit_03_fast.prototxt I.launcher=slurm_8gpus
 ```

-The most important metrics is `scores/is_clear_win`, i.e., the win rate.
-It should be above 0.2 after an ten minutes and above 0.6 after an hour.
+The most important metric is `score/is_clear_win`, i.e., the win rate.
+It should be above 0.2 after ten minutes (7 epochs) and above 0.6 after an hour.

 # Comparing Agents